Prince Félix of Bourbon-Parma, Prince of Luxembourg

 • Stillborn child (September 22, 1882), Maria Pia died in childbirth

 Felix served in the Austrian Army while his elder brothers fought with the Belgians, but resigned in November 1918 after the war had ended.
-Following his marriage, he served as President of the Luxembourg Red Cross from 1923-1932, and later again from 1947-1969.
+Following his marriage, he served as President of the Luxembourg Red Cross from 1923-1932, and from 1947-1969.
 Felix served as Colonel of the Luxembourg Volunteers Company from 1920, and during World War II, served as Inspector-General of the Luxembourg Army.

 On November 6, 1919, Prince Félix married his first cousin, Grand Duchess Charlotte of Luxembourg in Luxembourg City, Luxembourg, first in a private civil ceremony held at the Grand Ducal Palace, followed by a religious ceremony held at the Cathedral of Notre Dame.
 Felix retained his title as Prince of Bourbon-Parma and was also created a Prince of Luxembourg in his own right.
 The couple settled at Berg Castle in Berg, Luxembourg, and had six children: